IV-tuning: Parameter-Efficient Transfer Learning for Infrared-Visible Tasks: Experiment

-\textbf{Datasets:} (1) For salient object detection, we evaluate our method on the VT821 \cite{tang2019rgbt}, VT1000 \cite{tu2019rgb} and VT5000 \cite{tu2022rgbt} datasets.
+\textit{1) Downstream Tasks:} To verify the generality of IV-tuning, we conduct experiments on three mainstream IR-VIS high-level tasks: (1) For salient object detection, we evaluate our method on the VT821 \cite{tang2019rgbt}, VT1000 \cite{tu2019rgb} and VT5000 \cite{tu2022rgbt} datasets.
+We follow previous works to use VT5000’s 2,500 pairs for training and the remaining for testing.
 We use the S-measure ($S_{\alpha}$), weighted F-measure ($F^{\omega}_{\beta}$), E-measure ($E_{m}$) and mean absolute error ($MAE$).
 (2) For semantic segmentation, we report the results on the widely used MFNet \cite{ha2017mfnet} dataset.
-The mean Intersection over Union (\emph{m}IoU) is used for evaluation.
-(3) For object detection, we provide the comparison results on the M3FD \cite{liu2022target} dataset.
-The \emph{m}AP, \emph{m}AP50, and \emph{m}AP75 are employed for evaluation.
+We use the mean Intersection over Union (\emph{m}IoU) and mean Accuracy (\emph{m}Acc.) for evaluation.
+(3) For object detection, we provide the comparison results on the M3FD \cite{liu2022target} dataset, the \emph{m}AP, \emph{m}AP50, and \emph{m}AP75 are employed for evaluation.

-\textbf{Pre-trained Visual Models and Decoders:} For salient object detection and semantic segmentation, we use CPNet \cite{hu2024cross} and Segformer \cite{xie2021segformer} as decoders, respectively, with vanilla Swin Transformer \cite{liu2021swin} and EVA02 \cite{fang2024eva} as the PVMs.
+\textit{2) Pre-trained Visual Models and Decoders:} Benefiting from the plug-and-play nature of our IV-tuning, we can directly adopt state-of-the-art decoders from the visible domain for different tasks without designing complex custom decoders.
+For salient object detection and semantic segmentation, we use CPNet \cite{hu2024cross} and Segformer \cite{xie2021segformer} as decoders, respectively, with vanilla Swin Transformer \cite{liu2021swin} and EVA02 \cite{fang2024eva} as the PVMs.
 For object detection, we only use the widely adopted Swin Transformer \cite{liu2021swin} as the PVM, and select CO-DETR \cite{zong2023detrs} and DINO \cite{zhang2022dino} as the detectors.
 To balance precision and efficiency, we employ the large version of these architectures.